xuwang/aws-linux-cluster/README.md

 ## Quick start

-This default build will create one etcd node and one worker node cluster in a VPC, with application buckets for data, necessary iam roles, polices, keypairs and keys.
-The nodes are t2.micro instance and run the latest CoreOS beta release.
+This default build will create one web node and one app node cluster in a VPC, with application buckets for data, necessary iam roles, polices, keypairs and keys.
+The instance type for the nodes is t2.micro, the default image is he default image is Red Hat Enterprise Linux 7.

-Reources are defined under aws-terraform/resources/terraform directory.
+Resources are defined under aws-terraform/resources/terraform directory.
 You should review and make changes there if needed.

 Clone the repo:
 ```